-Every year, a couple hundred people set out to walk the full distance (2,650 miles) of the Pacific Crest Trail (PCT) and some of them, around six months later, see it through.
+Every year, a couple of hundred people set out to walk the full distance (2,650 miles) of the Pacific Crest Trail (PCT) and some of them, around six months later, see it through.
 One such hiker, Tommy Corey, (known by his trail name, Twerk) just completed the long journey and took his camera along with him.
-Being a portrait photographer, Twerk came away with something far greater than your typical nature shots, but a completed body of work for those six months in a portrait project he’s titled Hiker Trash Vogue.
+Being a portrait photographer, Twerk came away with something far more significant than your typical nature shots, but a completed body of work for those six months in a portrait project he’s titled Hiker Trash Vogue.

 No. Honestly, it was just a random day.
-We had been on the trail for just a couple of weeks and me and a bunch of hikers were taking the day off and got a house in this little town called Wrightwood, about 350 miles in.
-We were just having fun and drinking beer and I said “Hey!
+We had been on the trail for just a couple of weeks, and me and a bunch of hikers were taking the day off and got a house in this little town called Wrightwood, about 350 miles in.
+We were just having fun and drinking beer, and I said, “Hey!
 Let’s have a hiker photo shoot!
 Everyone grab a piece of gear!”

 It was just to be funny.
 To pass the time and be stupid.
 So, I was posing everyone and making everyone model and then posted it.
-It got a bunch of attention and I thought “Oh this will be so fun!
+It got a bunch of attention, and I thought, “Oh, this will be so fun!
 I’ll just do this here and there in town stops or camp.”
 It caught on really quick.

 It was cool to hear what other hikers had to say about it and what the project meant to them and how they interpreted it.
 Maybe for the first time since I picked up a camera when I was 12, I felt like an artist.
-I’d found my niche and something that I could do differently than other people and people are drawing something from it.
-Whether they just think it’s cool or they’re inspired from it.
+I’d found my niche, and something that I could do differently than other people and people are drawing something from it.
+Whether they think it’s cool or they’re inspired from it.

 Haha!
 Did I answer the question?!

 I think it took me being really proud of something.
-I’m really proud that I hiked that entire trail and I’m really proud that I came up with an idea and I stuck to it.
+I’m really proud that I hiked that entire trail and I’m proud that I came up with an idea and I stuck to it.
 Some of those photos I took on the worst days.
-Days when I was tired and hurting but I knew that I’d be pissed off at myself if I didn’t take the photo.
+Days when I was tired and hurting, but I knew that I’d be pissed off at myself if I didn’t take the photo.
 I think that’s why I don’t mind calling myself an artist now.
 I’m just so proud of the body of work, but what’s underlined is the trail.
-I’m really proud of that and it’s something that I will remember and be happy that I did for the rest of my life.
+I’m proud of that, and it’s something that I will remember and be happy that I did for the rest of my life.

 Yeah!
-I think it’s a word I didn’t want to throw around a lot because when I would think about art I would think about people doing big crazy murals.
+I think it’s a word I didn’t want to throw around a lot because when I would think about art, I would think about people doing big crazy murals.
 I don’t paint.
 I’m not musical.
 I can’t draw.
 I’m not artistic in any other way that photography.
-You give me a camera and I will create weird shit.
+You give me a camera, and I will create weird shit.

 A Canon 7D and a Sigma 30mm f1.4, 3 batteries, memory cards.
 That’s it.

 I think most of my ideas come from just looking at people’s faces.
 I loved posing people who looked very similar to one another.
 Like those two guys with their hair braided together, and I also like posing people together that looked very different from one another.
 I also really enjoyed posing couples because I liked seeing how people interacted in that way.
-For me, photographing people gives you this really cool insight to them that you can only get as a photographer.
-Everyone photographs differently and that’s what I love about portraiture.
+For me, photographing people gives you this really cool insight into them that you can only get as a photographer.
+Everyone photographs differently, and that’s what I love about portraiture.
 Some people are nervous.
-Some people are really comfortable.
-Some people are really nervous at first and then they won’t stop moving because they think they’re a model and you have to be like “Okay.
+Some people are comfortable.
+Some people are really nervous at first, and then they won’t stop moving because they think they’re a model and you have to be like “Okay.
 You need to stop.” haha!

 Yeah!
 It happened a lot!
 One example is when you’re photographing someone and they suddenly just loosen up and let you work with them and pose them.
 More specifically, I photographed a hiker that had a mastectomy the year prior.
 She was done hiking by the time I caught up to her in Bend, Oregon, which is at about 2,000 miles in.
-So, I was in Bend and posted on my Instagram asking if any hikers in the area would be interested in participating in the project.
-She contacted me and she’d always wanted to meet me on trail and get a photo with me, and that she’d had a mastectomy and would love it if I could photograph her with her scar.
+So, I was in Bend and posted on my Instagram, asking if any hikers in the area would be interested in participating in the project.
+She contacted me, and she’d always wanted to meet me on trail and get a photo with me, and that she’d had a mastectomy and would love it if I could photograph her with her scar.
 She was really nervous!
 We had to have a couple of beers first.
-I could tell that she was really aware of what it meant; that we were going to take this photo and it would be posted and all these people, and hikers, and people that she knows would see it.
-If you look at her Instagram you would never even know that she’d had a mastectomy and she doesn’t really talk about it a lot.
+I could tell that she was really aware of what it meant; that we were going to take this photo and it would be posted, and all these people, and hikers, and people that she knows would see it.
+If you look at her Instagram, you would never even know that she’d had a mastectomy and she doesn’t talk about it a lot.

-So, she took off her shirt and I had her posed with her Thermarest and her shoes and we got this really great photo!
+So, she took off her shirt, and I had her posed with her Thermarest and her shoes, and we got this really great photo!
 She was nervous but I just really tried to make her laugh and encourage her.
-To let her know that what she was doing was really strong and inspiring and that I was just there to help her idea thrive.
+To let her know that what she was doing was strong and inspiring and that I was just there to help her idea thrive.
 That was one of my favorite moments on the trail.
 I thought, “Wow!
 Here’s someone that doesn’t even know me and has seen my work and trusts me to bring their idea to life!”
 That was a really good feeling!

 Yeah!
 Someone believing in what you do so much that they are willing to be that vulnerable.
 It’s really cool!

 Yeah.
-I was in a hotel room in Bend and having a really rough stretch.
-There had been fires in Redding and other areas and I had been walking in smoke for over a month.
+I was in a hotel room in Bend and having a rough stretch.
+There had been fires in Redding and other areas, and I had been walking in smoke for over a month.
 I got to Bend and was so sick of smoke and frustrated that I couldn’t see anything.
 I just got a hotel room and just cried all night.
 I was asking myself if that was it.
 Was I just going to get off-trail?
 Was I just done?

 Yeah.
-I want to release it at the start of hiker season.
-Around mid-March.
+I want to release it at the start of hiker season, around mid-March.

 I’m really excited too!

-I mean, Washington….
+I mean, Washington.
 Washington was the most stunning.
-All the leaves were changing and it was also the end of the trail.
+All the leaves were changing, and it was also the end of the trail.
 There are just so many things going through your head at that point.
-You’re so happy that you’re almost done because you’re tired of walking but you’re also really fucking sad that it isn’t permanent.
+You’re so happy that you’re almost done because you’re tired of walking, but you’re also really fucking sad that it isn’t permanent.
 There’s a lot of emotions in the end.
-I took a lot of photos in Washington and some of my best photos are from Washington because I was the most inspired.
+I took a lot of photos in Washington, and some of my best photos are from Washington because I was the most inspired.
 My emotions were the highest.
 That’s when I feel the most artistic.
-When I’m extremely happy and extremely sad and the mix of those emotions is what I feel inspired a lot of the work I did there.
+When I’m extremely happy and extremely sad, and the mix of those emotions is what I feel inspired a lot of the work I did there.
 I was also with people that I loved and happy to be around.
 That was after a long lonely stretch in Oregon.
 So, Washington.

 I do too!

 LIke a hidden talent?
 Haha!
-Well, I lost an 8th-grade spelling bee by misspelling “illiterate”.
+Well, I lost an 8th-grade spelling bee by misspelling “illiterate.”
 Haha!
 I know how to spell it now.

 I can’t help but find parallels in some of Tommy’s stories of the trail and those that we all face in our day to day lives, in our art and our business.
 Sometimes you may walk through smoke for a straight month and don’t see the sun for days.
-Tired and fatigued you may be ready to just call it quits and head back home, but take it from Tommy.
-Give yourself a break and push on just one more day, and one more after that and soon enough you’ll find yourself on a mountaintop with clear skies reflecting back how far you’ve come and how much you’ve achieved.
+Tired and fatigued you may be ready to call it quits and head back home, but take it from Tommy.
+Give yourself a break and push on just one more day, and one more after that and soon enough you’ll find yourself on a mountaintop with clear skies reflecting on how far you’ve come and how much you’ve achieved.